-3.11.6 Except where the separation distance requirements of Paragraph 3.11.2 are achieved:

-- a) External walls and roofs adjacent to external escape routes shall comply with the FRR requirements of Paragraphs 5.3 and 5.7 and shall have no unprotected areas, except that glazing for safe paths complying with Paragraph 4.2 shall be permitted, and - b) If the escape route is a balcony with a single direction of escape, and the vertical distance between the underside of the balcony and the closest unprotected area in the external wall below is less than 5.0 m (see Figure 3.19), balcony barriers shall: - i) have no openings, and - ii) be protected with a material having a Group Number of no greater than 2, and
+- 3.11.6 Except where the separation distance requirements of Paragraphs 3.11.2 a) or 3.11.5 are achieved: - a) External walls and roofs adjacent to external escape routes shall comply with the FRR requirements of Paragraphs 5.3 and 5.7 and shall have no unprotected areas, except that glazing for safe paths complying with Paragraph 4.2 shall be permitted, and - b) If the escape route is a balcony with a single direction of escape and the vertical distance between the underside of the balcony and the closest unprotected area in the external wall below is less than 5.0 m (see Figure 3.19), balcony barriers shall: - i) have no openings, and - ii) be protected with a material having a Group Number of no greater than 2, and

-See Verification Method C/VM2 Appendix A for method of assigning the Group Number.
+See Verification Method C/VM2 Appendix A for the method of assigning the Group Number.

-- c) If the vertical separation between the undersides of an external escape route and unprotected areas in the external wall below is less than 5.0 m: - i) the floor of an external escape route closer to an external wall than required by Paragraph 3.11.2 shall have an FRR of no less than required by Paragraph 2.3, and
+- c) If the vertical separation between the underside of an external escape route and unprotected areas in the external wall below is less than 5.0 m: - i) the floor of any external escape route closer than 2.0 m to an external wall than required by Paragraph 3.11.2 shall have an FRR of no less than required by Paragraph 2.3, except that this does not apply if the escape route is a balcony with two directions of escape, and - ii) treads and risers of stairs on external escape routes shall either be constructed from a material with a critical radiant flux of no less than 2.2 kW/m2 or shall be protected on the underside with a material having a Group Number of no greater than 2, and d) If the escape route comprises external horizontal and internal vertical safe paths, a smoke separation shall be provided between them.

-If the escape route is a balcony with two directions of escape, the external wall need not be a fire separation and the requirements for the floor of the balcony c) i) and the balcony b) do not apply.
+If the escape route is a balcony with two directions of escape, the external wall does not need to be a fire separation and the requirements for the floor of the balcony c) i) and the barrier b) do not apply.